Semih Cantürk

 PhD Student, Mila & UdeM DIRO • ML Engineer, Zetane Systems

-I’m a second year PhD student at Mila – Quebec AI Institute and Université de Montréal DIRO, in Guy Wolf’s group.
-My interests cover theory and applications of machine learning with a focus on graph representation learning and spectral graph theory.
-In addition, I am interested in explainable AI (XAI), domain adaptation, out-of-distribution generalization & reinforcement learning.
-More recently, I have been working on applying GRL on molecular data, solving optimization problems via GRL, improving the scalability of graph neural networks, and self-supervised learning on graphs.
+I’m a PhD candidate at Mila – Quebec AI Institute and Université de Montréal DIRO, in Guy Wolf’s group.
+My interests cover theory and applications of geometric and topological deep learning, with a focus on graph representation learning (GRL) and spectral graph theory.
+I am particularly interested in solving combinatorial optimization problems with GRL, leveraging geometric learning tools on biomolecular data, and developing effective positional and structural encodings (PSE) for more effective and scalable graph learning.

 news